 04. Create a business plan

 When writing your business plan, it's important to be clear, concise, and realistic about your plans to fund, market, and build your business.
-Take the time to research and analyze your industry, competition and target market to ensure that your plan is based on solid data and informed assumptions.
+Take the time to research and analyze your industry, competition and target market to ensure that your business concept statement is based on solid data and informed assumptions.
+For example, if you plan on starting a laundromat, take the time to learn about laundromat business plans.
 And remember, your business plan is a living document that should be reviewed and updated regularly as your business grows.

 05. License and register your business in Connecticut